ruikeyuan1/RE/README.md

 ## 4.In the forth terminal run:

-- source /opt/ros/galactic/setup.bash
+-source /opt/ros/galactic/setup.bash
 - ros2 run rosbridge room_directing

-5.Open the website in pycharm and run the page
+## 5.Open the website in pycharm and run the page